robertgzr/LuaSnip/DOC.md

 The prototype for the dynamicNodes' constructor is `d(position:int, function, argnodes:table of nodes, opts: table)`:

-1. `position`: just like all jumpable nodes, when this node will be jumped into.
+1. `jump_index`: just like all jumpable nodes, its' position in the jump-list.
 2. `function`: `fn(args, parent, old_state, user_args1, ..., user_argsn) -> snippetNode`
    This function is called when the argnodes' text changes.
 It generates and returns (wrapped inside a `snippetNode`) the nodes that should be inserted